JiriPatroch/jpreactmuidatatable/README.md

 4. ASC / DESC + single property sorting
 5. Reorder Columns by drag and drop their headcells
 6. Hide / Show Columns
+7. Global Searching (one term in all columns)
+8. Advanced Searching (based on multiple terms)

 ## Available Scripts